 In my example above, I used the rising smoke out of a glass jar.
 The jar is the constant, and the smoke is the movement.
-For this effect to work best, the photos are taken in quick succession like the one’s i’m using below.
+For this effect to work best, the photos should be taken in quick succession like the ones below.

 Step by step guide